ginabethrussell/ginabethrussell/README.md

 ##  👋 Hi, I'm Gina Beth 👩‍💻

 I'm a full stack software developer who is insatiably curious and loves learning new things.
-Some technologies I enjoy working with are ReactJS, Java Spring, and Python.
+Some technologies I enjoy working with are React Native, ReactJS, Java Spring, and Python.
 I am passionate about sharing software development educational and career opportunities with young women and women looking to reenter the workforce.

-- 🔭 I’m currently working on creating a free online foundational course in Python for middle school girls
+- 🔭 I’m currently developing cross platform mobile app with React Native
-- 🌱 I’m currently learning more about OOP with Java
+- 🌱 I’m interested in learning more about programming with Flutter and Swift
 - 👯 I’m looking to collaborate on building a supportive tech community for women
 - 💬 Ask me about Big Robots 🤖 Pop Footballs 🏈
 - 📫 How to reach me: ginabeth.russell@gmail.com